 This healthcare professional may also schedule follow-up appointments and referrals to specialists.
 They do all of this while ensuring compliance with HIPAA and similar regulations and keeping up-to-date with changes in medical terminology and codes.

 Many employers prefer scribes to have some college education, although this is only sometimes required.
 Some college coursework in a related field, like Biology or Medical Technology, is also preferable.
+Some scribes work part-time, and are medical school students.

 Becoming a scribe requires a strong foundation in medical terminology, anatomy, and psychiatry.
 This knowledge is essential for understanding the medical language used by doctors and other healthcare professionals and accurately transcribing patient information into electronic records.

-In addition to this medical knowledge, it is also vital for a medical scribe to be familiar with EMR systems and similar technology.
+In addition to this medical knowledge, it is also vital for a scribe to be familiar with EMR systems and similar technology.

 Pros and Cons of Becoming a Medical Scribe

-While becoming a medical scribe can be an excellent opportunity for those interested in a healthcare career, it is crucial to weigh the pros and cons before making a decision.
+While becoming a scribe can be an excellent opportunity for those interested in a healthcare career, it is crucial to weigh the pros and cons before making a decision.

 However, it is also important to consider the potential downsides of the job, such as a fast-paced work environment, narrow margin for error, and the possibility of burnout.